Bryan-D-Lee/tbs-for-ci/README.md

 3. Unzipped codeIgniter and copy all of its contents in your server
 4. Unzipped TinyButStrong and move all of its contents in application/libraries/tbs
 5. Download tbs-for-ci and move all of its contents in the application directory.
+6. Add 'tbs' to application/config/autoload.php.
+Please use application/config/autoload.txt as a guide.